-Emily undertakes work in all areas of Chambers' core practice, specialising in commercial litigation, shipping and aviation.
-She has appeared as sole counsel in both the High Court and County Courts, and junior counsel in the Court of Appeal.
-Recent cases include:
+Emily undertakes work in all areas of Chambers’ core practice, specialising in commercial litigation, shipping and aviation.
+She regularly appears as sole and junior counsel in both the High Court and County Courts.

-Emily has experience of a broad range of general commercial disputes, including sale of goods, international trade, fraud, negligence and jurisdictional disputes.
+Emily has experience of a broad range of commercial disputes.
+Her recent work includes:

 M.A.
 (Law), Jesus College, Cambridge University.

 Inner Temple Award for Outstanding Achievement in the BPTC, 2011.